Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 # Installation

 1. First you need to Install Entity Framework Core and create at least one dbEntity
-2. Install package //TODO
+2. Install-Package `Install-Package TSharp.UnitOfWorkGenerator.EFCore`
+3. Install-Package `Install-Package TSharp.UnitOfWorkGenerator.EFCore.Utlis`

 ## Settings

-3. You need to specify the namespaces the UnitOfWorkGenerator will use to generate the files.
+4. You need to specify the namespaces the UnitOfWorkGenerator will use to generate the files.
-Into the root of your appsettings of your project add the following settings.  <br> **(Note: these settings need to exist on your main appsettings file and not into any other build configuration)**
+Into your appsettings of your project add the following settings.<br>  <br> **Note: If you are installing the UntiOfWorkGenerator to a class library then create a new appsetings.json file inside that project**
 ```json
     "UoWSourceGenerator": {
         "IRepoNamespace": "TSharp.UnitOfWorkGenerator.API.Repositories.IRepository",